![]() |

 If you're looking for a German manual you don't see here, I may have it

-do.
-I've emailed scans of a few pages to those in need of something I
+emailed scans of a few pages to those in need of something I don't have

-don't have translated yet, and found manuals for some very rare pieces
+translated yet, and found manuals for some very rare pieces that aren't

 If you'd like to know about a manual for something in particular, send